CycloneDX/cyclonedx-python/docs/usage.rst

       --output-reproducible
                             Whether to go the extra mile and make the output reproducible.
                             This might result in loss of time- and random-based-values.
-                            If the environment variable `$SOURCE_DATE_EPOCH` holds a valid UNIX timestamp, then it is used as the SBOM's timestamp, instead of omitting it.
+                            If the environment variable SOURCE_DATE_EPOCH holds a valid UNIX timestamp, then it is used as the SBOM's timestamp, instead of omitting it.
       --of <format>, --output-format <format>
                             Which output format to use.
                             {choices: JSON, XML}